ttwange/divvy_data_engineering_project/README.md

 - **Docker**: The parameterized data flow is encapsulated in a Docker container for simplified deployment and reproducibility.
 - **Python**: The programming language driving the entire ETL process.

+## Getting Started

+To get started with the Divvy ETL project:

+1. Make sure you have Docker, Google Cloud credentials, and Prefect installed.

+2. Set up the required configurations in `etl_parent_flow-deployment.yaml`.

+3. Adjust parameters in `D_param.py` to configure the ETL process according to your needs.

+4. Run the Docker image creation process using the provided `Dockerfile`.

+5. Execute the orchestrated Prefect flow to automate the ETL pipeline.